EducationPhD, Tufts University, 1996

 MS, Tufts University, 1993

 BSc, Bangalore University, 1990

 Uncovers the biophysical principles of intrinsically disordered proteins & their connection to cellular processes

 Professor Pappu joined Washington University in St. Louis in 2001.
 He received his PhD in biological physics from Tufts University and completed two biophysics postdoctoral fellowships at Washington University and Johns Hopkins University Schools of Medicine.
-Professor Pappu is the director of the Center for Biological Systems Engineering, co-director of the Center for High Performance Computing, and a member of the Hope Center for Neurological Disorders.
+Professor Pappu is the director of the Center for Biomolecular Condensates, co-director of the Center for High Performance Computing, and a member of the Hope Center for Neurological Disorders.